flix/flix/doc/COMPILER.md

 The following table ranks the maturity of features in the Flix programming language.

-A score of 10 means that feature is stable, well-documented, and well-tested.
+- A score of 10 means that the feature is stable, well-documented, and well-tested.
-A score of 5 means that the feature is unstable, likely not well-documented, and not yet battle tested.
+- A score of 5 means that the feature is unstable, likely not well-documented, and not yet battle tested.
-A score of 0 means that the feature is experimental and should probably not yet be used.
+- A score of 0 means that the feature is experimental and should be used with care.

 | Feature                 | Score | Comments                                     |
 |-------------------------|-------|----------------------------------------------|